Speedcubing-Canada/docs-speedcubing-canada/public/src/by-laws.md

 - **President** – If appointed, the president shall be the chief executive officer of the Corporation and shall be responsible for implementing the strategic plans and policies of the Corporation.
 The president shall, subject to the authority of the board, have general supervision of the affairs of the Corporation.
 - **Secretary** – If appointed, the secretary shall attend and be the secretary of all meetings of the board, members and committees of the board.
 The secretary shall enter or cause to be entered in the Corporation's minute book, minutes of all proceedings at such meetings; the secretary shall give, or cause to be given, as and when instructed, notices to members, directors, the public accountant and members of committees; the secretary shall be the custodian of all books, papers, records, documents and other instruments belonging to the Corporation.
 - **Treasurer** – If appointed, the treasurer shall have such powers and duties as the board may specify.
 - **Communications Coordinator** - If appointed, a communications coordinator will manage and oversee the social media accounts of and public relations for the Corporation.
+A communications coordinator is not permitted to sign documents on behalf of the Corporation.
 There may be more than one communications coordinator appointed.
 - **Events Coordinator** - If appointed, an events coordinator may manage events, virtual and in-person, run by the Corporation.
+An events coordinator may sign event-related documents on behalf of the corporation.
+A single document signed by an events coordinator shall not represent monetary charges or fees greater than $5,000 in total value (such documents shall be deferred to a director or senior events coordinator).
 There may be more than one events coordinator appointed.
+- **Senior Events Coordinator** - If appointed, a senior events coordinator may manage events, virtual and in-person, run by the Corporation.
+A senior events coordinator may sign event-related documents on behalf of the corporation.
+There may be more than one senior events coordinator appointed.

 ## 35. Officer Vacancies